 Progressing to adulthood and a lifetime spent in emotional-expression limbo means adopting unhealthy coping skills.
 For example, hyper-vigilance (if your parents didn’t provide a safe container for your feelings, who can you trust?), dependence on others to affirm your self-worth (or controlled substances to numb the pain), a lack of trust in the safety and order of the world, in others, and in yourself, chronic self-doubt, and pleasing others so they don’t reject you, too.

-While the intensity and frequency of dysfunctional emotional habits fluctuate, the basic premise remains the same: dependency makes us mad, while repressed anger and hostility causes us to stay stuck, and guilt and shame about our angry outbursts perpetuates the cycle.
+While the intensity and frequency of dysfunctional emotional habits fluctuate, the basic premise remains the same: dependency makes us mad, while repressed anger/hostility causes us to stay wp themes stuck, and guilt and shame about our angry outbursts perpetuates the cycle. *Once you realize your two biggest fears around anger are untrue: 1.
+If you’re able to unleash the torrent of pent-up rage, you will cause irreparable damage and 2.
+You will not longer be liked or loved; you are ready to come to terms and experience anger in healthy ways.

 Caveat: Developing a healthy attitude around anger and its release will take time.
 As a headshrinker, I highly recommend finding a counselor to support and guide you.